 Sitting in nature, for me really highlights why it’s important to be an ethical consumer?

 - Walk the River Path by Hild Bede/ The Racecourse (cover pic) – it’s really gorgeous on a sunny day

-- Check out the Local Coastline – South Shields and Tynemouth both have beautiful beaches
+- Check out the local coastline – South Shields and Tynemouth are just two of the beautiful beaches

 - Visit the Botanic Gardens – Free entry with your Campus Card!